Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 On this page

-To enroll in benefits (starting October 1), visit SEBB My Account.
+Eligible school employees can enroll in benefits using SEBB My Account.
 When you log into SEBB My Account, you will be asked to create a Secure Access Washington account for security purposes.
 If you need help with signing up, watch the SEBB My Account training videos, read the User Guide, or ask your payroll or benefits office for assistance.

-If you do not have access to a computer or internet access, ask your payroll or benefits office for a 2020 School Employee Enrollment form.
-Your payroll or benefits office must receive your 2020 School Employee Enrollment form with benefit elections no later than November 15.
+If you do not have access to a computer or internet access, ask your payroll or benefits office for a School Employee Enrollment form and any additional required forms.
+Your payroll or benefits office or the contracted vendor must receive your required forms with your enrollment elections no later than 31 days after becoming eligible for SEBB benefits.

 If your employer determines that you are eligible, you are required to enroll.
 However, you may waive your enrollment in SEBB medical if you are enrolled in other employer-based group medical, a TRICARE plan, or Medicare.
 (If you waive, your dependents will not be enrolled.)

-If you are eligible but do not enroll or waive your enrollment in SEBB medical during the first annual open enrollment, you will be enrolled by default as a single subscriber in UMP Achieve 1 (for medical), Uniform Dental Plan, MetLife vision, basic life and accidental death and dismemberment (AD&D) insurance, and basic long-term disability insurance.
+If you are eligible but do not enroll or waive your enrollment in SEBB medical, you will be automatically enrolled as a single subscriber in UMP Achieve 1 (for medical), Uniform Dental Plan, MetLife vision, basic life and accidental death and dismemberment (AD&D) insurance, and basic long-term disability (LTD) insurance.
 Your dependents will not be enrolled.
 You will be charged a monthly $33 premium for medical coverage as well as a $25-per-account monthly tobacco use premium surcharge.

-If you are enrolled by default, you cannot change plans or enroll your eligible dependents until the next annual open enrollment unless you have a special open enrollment event that allows the change.
+If you are automatically enrolled, you cannot change plans or enroll your eligible dependents until the next annual open enrollment unless you have a special open enrollment event that allows the change.

-You cannot enroll in two SEBB accounts at the same time.
+You cannot enroll in medical, dental, or vision coverage under two SEBB accounts at the same time.
+Medical, dental, and vision coverage is limited to a single enrollment per individual.
 If you are an eligible employee and are also eligible as a dependent under your spouse’s, state-registered domestic partner’s, or parent’s account, you may choose one of these options:

-- Waive your enrollment in SEBB medical and be enrolled in medical under your spouse’s, state-registered domestic partner’s, or parent’s SEBB account.
+- Waive your enrollment in SEBB medical under your own account and, instead, remain enrolled in SEBB medical under your spouse’s, state-registered domestic partner’s, or parent’s SEBB account.
 You must still enroll in dental, vision, basic life insurance, basic AD&D insurance, and basic LTD insurance under your own account.

-- Enroll in medical under your own SEBB account.
+- Enroll in medical (as well as dental, vision, basic life insurance, basic AD&D insurance, and basic LTD insurance) under your own SEBB account.

 Yes.
 If you are enrolled in SEBB Program benefits, and your spouse or state-registered domestic partner or parent is enrolled in Public Employees Benefits Board (PEBB) Program benefits, you can be enrolled in both programs.
 Your primary coverage would be through the SEBB Program and your secondary coverage would be through the PEBB Program.

-For employees and their enrolled spouses or state-registered domestic partners age 65 and older, SEBB medical plans provide primary coverage, and Medicare coverage is usually secondary.
+For employees and their enrolled spouses or state-registered domestic partners age 65 and older or on disability, SEBB medical plans provide primary coverage, and Medicare coverage is usually secondary.
 You may choose to waive your enrollment in SEBB medical and have Medicare as your coverage.
 However, you will remain enrolled in SEBB dental, vision, basic life insurance and AD&D insurance, and basic LTD insurance.